MicahElliott/mrswlf/README.md

 > - Lsb:  0.620%
 > - BadRedirects: 0.229%

-Turns out this ends up looking a fair bit like [crest], [Hands Right], and [APTv3].

 ### PB&J, drifting even farther

 Further diverging from Colemak, you can move `p` to the right and `b` down.
-This opens up a spot on left for a ["magic"][10] key (above `f`) if you've been wanting to try it (or whatever syntax is handy, like `-` for lisp, or `_` for others).
-It's also very nice to have the prev/back/next mnemonics together (almost like a WASD or HJKL) for those three for Emacs, shell, etc. I also found the transition to this to be particularly easy given the spatial feeling of `prev` being on top etc. Stats are wild too, and it feels great.
-This is what I've landed on now for my daily driver.
+This opens up a spot on left for a ["magic"][10] key (above `t`) if you've been wanting to try it (or whatever syntax is handy, like `-` for lisp, or `_` for others).
+It's also very nice to have the prev/back/next mnemonics together (almost like a WASD or HJKL) for those three for Emacs, shell, etc. I also found the transition to this to be particularly easy given the spatial feeling of `prev` being on top etc. And it's really interesting to discover that moving (`p`) to an identical position on the opposite hand was easy!
+Stats are wild too, and it feels great.
+So this is what I've landed on now for my daily driver.

+Another (optional) move here is putting `v` on top-index.
+This makes for a couple novelties:

+- There is a secondary left-hand "home row" in `wlcdk`.
+Those co-occur well together to minimize travel.
+And then the left-top row has minimal work to do, similar to right-bottom.
+That makes for an interesting asymmetry, but I don't see it causing problems.
+- My personal realization that the middle finger is long and dextrous and can almost always reach over to hit the `v` (and `t` and `d`) and often needs to, so when alt-ing, index is kinda responsible for only 5 keys, and middle gets 4+!

 ```
-v x f   q   j p u y '
+- x f v q   j p u y '
 m r s t g   b n e a i
 w l c d k   z h , . /
         o